SEO Research

 Step 9: Build a scorecard instead of a vibe report

-The key is that every "we are weaker here" note should become a redesign implication, not just a complaint.
+The goal is to turn every "weaker" rating into a redesign requirement, not just a complaint.

 Step 10: Separate copy problems, UX problems, and visual problems

-Once you compare the sites properly, sort the findings into three buckets.
+After the comparison, sort your findings into three buckets.

 Copy problems